- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Candidates who are applying for credentials, authorizations and certificates must meet legal requirements and are governed by CSUN policies and regulations in effect since their most recent enrollment dates, regardless of when their programs were initially started.
 The enrollment date is defined as the first day of the term to which an applicant has been admitted.
 Due to the possibility of state changes in credential and certificate program requirements, students are encouraged to visit the Credential Office website regularly for the most recent program information.

 A credential or certificate candidate who takes at least one course or attempts to complete at least one program requirement during at least one term per academic year and keeps the Credential Office informed of this progress with documented evidence is considered an “Active Candidate.”
 A credential or certificate candidate who appears to not be “active” for three consecutive terms is considered an “Inactive Candidate.”
 Once admitted to and enrolled in a credential, authorization or certificate program, a candidate in good standing may be CSUN inactive for two consecutive semesters without detriment or approval.
 If the candidate does not become both University and credential program active by the conclusion of the third consecutive semester, the candidate will be involuntarily withdrawn and disenrolled from the program.
 The candidate must reapply for admission to both the University and the Credential Office, including paying applicable fees.
-If admitted, the candidate has a new “enrollment” date and is subject to program requirements effective with the new “enrollment” date related to NCLB and CTC timelines and requirements.
+If admitted, the candidate has a new “enrollment” date and is subject to program requirements effective with the new “enrollment” date related to CTC timelines and requirements.
 Information is available at the Credential Office and its website.
 Applicants and candidates are responsible for keeping abreast of all requirements applicable to their desired credentials or certificates.

 Credential Candidate Expectations